kacperstepien/bdg-spark-granges/docs/source/function/function.rst

     val query =
       s"""
-        |SELECT
-        |a.promoterInterval.start as start_2,
-        |a.promoterInterval.end as end_2
-        |FROM (SELECT chr, start, end, promoters(start,end,100,20) as promoterInterval FROM ref LIMIT 1) a
+        |SELECT start, end, promoters(start,end,100,20) as promoterInterval FROM ref
        """.stripMargin

 reflect
 *******

 Reflect function is performing operation of reversing the range relative to specified reference bounds.
+It returns range with start and end fields.
 Sample query using reflect function:

 ::